 cost of goods sold for makers

 I totally admit – keeping track of your inventory and COGS can be quite time-consuming depending on how your biz works.
-That’s why I saw the need to create our Inventory Cost & Pricing spreadsheet, which I encourage you to check out.
+That’s why I saw the need to create our inventory spreadsheet, which I encourage you to check out.
 The decision is ultimately up to you and you alone.
 But besides being tax compliant, keeping track of your inventory gives you the huge advantage of understanding your costs for price-setting purposes to make sure you’re actually running a profitable business.

 Wanna learn about this topic in a video format?
 I cover inventory in-depth in my course, the Get Legit Toolkit, which you can learn all about at the end of this free tax training.
 In the Get Legit Toolkit, we dive into ALL the in’s and out’s of inventory, and I answer tons of questions about how to deal with tough items like fabric, vinyl, paint, thread, and more.
 We also discuss the best ways to get caught up on inventory if you’re behind.
 Plus the course covers many other useful topics for getting your financial ducks in a row!